The Language of the Lords

 I put some of these new elements together to check out things were looking so far.
 The faces were looking great but the top and back of each head felt very empty without any decoration.
 I briefly played with the idea of some different scalps but they felt too cartoony.
 We definitely also needed to add something back into the cheeks like in our first versions.
 I decided these little decorative squares would be used as context clues for a language with limited words.

 I still only wanted the most important words to be written as full heads and decided the rest of the script would be made up of a combination of phonetic glyphs and logograms.
-We set about drawing up some smaller glyph ideas.
+We set about drawing up some smaller glyph ideas, but came to a standstill on development.